DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/09-Conditional-Probability.md

 ## Independence

 Two events, $A$ and $B$, are said to be independent if the probability of one occurring does not change whether or not the other has occurred.
-We looked at this last lesson but now we have another way of looking at it using conditional probabilities.
+We looked at this last chapter but now we have another way of looking at it using conditional probabilities.
 For example, let's say the probability that a randomly selected student has seen the latest superhero movie is 0.55.
 What if we randomly select a student and we see that he/she is wearing a black backpack?
 Does that probability change?
 Likely not, since movie attendance is probably not related to choice of backpack color.
 These two events are independent.

 Mathematically, $A$ and $B$ are considered independent if and only if
 $$